Insights on OFFENSE & FORGIVENESS from Joseph’s Story

 You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.
 (21) So then, don’t be afraid.
 I will provide for you and your children.”
 And he reassured them and spoke kindly to them.

 As you can see, Joseph didn’t just talk the talk, he walked the walk by following up his words with reassuring kindness and provision for his brothers and their kin.

 I’m sure you now have a better understanding of Joseph’s profound words of forgiveness in this famous passage.
 Joseph didn’t offer this radical forgiveness to his devious brothers unconditionally; he only offered it after he shrewdly brought them to a place of brokenness and repentance.
 Just as important, before he forgave them he refused to allow their unjust actions to destroy him via bitterness, hatred and vengeance.
 He maintained his relationship with the LORD and overcame evil with good.
 Hence, the LORD continually blessed him regardless of the negative circumstances in which he found himself and ultimately promoted him beyond his wildest dreams.
 Or, should I say, according to his wildest dreams?

 I encourage you to cultivate the same Christ-like spirit of Joseph.
 Increasingly implement the truths you’ve learned in this article and the prerequisite teaching in your life while being sensitive to the leading of Holy Spirit.

 And, as my sister Jennifer once shared with me:

 Never let the darkness in others take away your light.

-This article was edited from Dirk’s 2012 book The Believer’s Guide to FORGIVENESS & WARFARE.
-You can pick up a copy here (just scroll down).
+This article was edited from The Believer’s Guide to FORGIVENESS & WARFARE.
+You can pick up a copy here (both print and eBook versions are available).

 comments powered by Disqus